What does Gale mean?

 Gale is a somewhat prominent first name for men (#784 out of 1220, Top 64%) and an even more prominent last name for all people (#2197 out of 150436, Top 1%).
 (2000 U.S. Demographics)

-Displayed below is an analysis of the usage of the boy name Gale and associated names.
-Popular related forms of Gale are Abigail, Gael (#213 last year), Gail and Gayle.
-Usage of these relations of Gale reached its peak less than a decade ago (adoption of 0.15%) and is somewhat lower today (adoption 0.09%, down 35%), with versions like Gayle becoming less in vogue.
+Which version is better?with its variant forms and related boy names.
+Displayed below is an analysis of the ranking of the boy name Gale and associated names.
+Popular related forms of Gale are Abigail, Gael (#220 last year), Gail and Gayle.
+Usage of these relations of Gale reached its peak less than a decade ago (adoption of 0.15%) and is somewhat lower today (adoption 0.09%, down 36%), with versions like Gayle becoming less in vogue.